vuestorefront/vue-storefront/docs/content/cookbook/oss-deployment-guide.md

 ## Deployment Script

 ### Why use Github Action?
-We want to deploy our applications based on a preconfigued setup.
+We want to deploy our applications based on a preconfigured setup.
 This reduces the chance of human error and frees up our time to work on more important things.

 To do this, we'll use Github Actions to build our application and deploy it to our server.
 Github Actions is a CI/CD tool that allows us to automate our development workflow.
 We'll use it to build our application, create a tarball of the application, upload the tarball to our server, extract the tarball on our server, and restart our services.
 For more information on Github Actions, check out the [official documentation](https://docs.github.com/en/actions).